MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/use-your-free-azure-ad-subscription-in-office-365.md

 - MET150
 ms.assetid: d104fb44-1c42-4541-89a6-1f67be22e4ad
-description: Informazioni su come accedere ad Azure Active Directory, incluso nell'abbonamento a pagamento dell'organizzazione. ms.openlocfilehash: be8edecd348d0019916f4f1b974a2bd0f8cabbc9 ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6 ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 04/21/2020
+description: Informazioni su come accedere ad Azure Active Directory, incluso nell'abbonamento a pagamento dell'organizzazione. ms.custom: seo-marvel-apr2020 ms.openlocfilehash: 43c9c03af74d4edc1fb6c762c9ca89594a907920 ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218 ms.translationtype: HT
+ms.contentlocale: it-IT
+ms.lasthandoff: 06/19/2020
-ms.locfileid: "43626372"
+ms.locfileid: "44819286"
 ---
 # <a name="use-your-free-azure-active-directory-subscription"></a>Usare la sottoscrizione gratuita di Azure Active Directory

-Se l'organizzazione ha un abbonamento a pagamento a Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite o altri servizi Microsoft, si dispone di una sottoscrizione gratuita di Microsoft Azure Active Directory.
-Gli amministratori possono usare Azure AD per creare e gestire account utente e di gruppo.
-Per usare Azure AD, basta andare al portale di Azure e accedere con il proprio account.
+If your organization has a paid subscription to Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services, you have a free subscription to Microsoft Azure Active Directory.
+You and other admins can use Azure AD to create and manage user and group accounts.
+To use Azure AD, just go to the Azure portal and sign in to your account.

-## <a name="before-you-begin"></a>Prima di iniziare
+## <a name="open-a-private-browsing-session"></a>Aprire una sessione di navigazione privata

-Usare una sessione di esplorazione privata, invece di una normale, per accedere al portale di Azure (nel passaggio 1 seguente) in modo da impedire che le credenziali con cui si è attualmente connessi vengano passate ad Azure.
-Per aprire una sessione di esplorazione privata:
+Use a private browsing session (not a regular session) to access the Azure portal (in step 1 below) because this prevents the credentials that you're currently logged on with from being passed to Azure.
+To open an private browsing session:

 - In Microsoft Edge (versione legacy), Internet Explorer o Mozilla FireFox premere `CTRL+SHIFT+P`.